jedidiahwahana/movies-data/README.md

 	2. Choose your channel
 	3. Edit "Basic Information"

-* Add `application.properties` file in *src/main/resources* directory, and fill it with your Cloudinary's cloud name, api key, and api secret, like the following:
+* Add `application.properties` file in *src/main/resources* directory, and fill it with your channel secret and channel access token, like the following:

 	```ini
 com.linecorp.channel_secret=<your_channel_secret>